explorable-viz/esop2025/author-response/response.md

 output).
 In this setup, f could be composed with (dual g) and (dual f) with g, but each of those composites was a "linked outputs" analysis of type O1 → O2 or O2 → O1.

-To generalise to linked inputs, in our implementation we needed to reformulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual, although this is not yet described in the paper.
+In our approach, to generalise to linked inputs, we needed to reformulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual, although this is not yet described in the paper.
 One of the two composites yields a "linked inputs" analysis of type I → I;
 the other composite (of type O1 × O2 → O1 × O2) can then be used to recover the POPL 2022 "linked outputs"